igwgames/nes-test/README.md

 Put this somewhere on your system, then create a folder for your tests.
 (You can also copy the examples folder from this repo to start!)

-Download mesen from https://mesen.ca, and put mesen.exe (**not mesen.zip**) in the same folder you put the nes-test binary.

 Run the program by calling it on the command line, with the relative path to your tests.

 ```sh